 7. If you want a smooth beet soup, use an immersion blender or regular blender (in batches) to blend until smooth.
 Add more stock or broth if the mixture is too thick.
 If using a blender, return blended beet soup to the stockpot.

 8. Add the vinegar and honey, and stir until well blended.
 You can skip the vinegar if using pickled beetroot.

 9. Season to taste with salt and pepper and stir gently together to incorporate all of the flavors.

-10. If you want to serve the beet soup cold, place in container and refrigerate until chilled, at least 1 hour.
+10. If you want to serve the beet soup cold, place in a container and refrigerate until chilled at least 1 hour.